stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 If you `console.log(response)`, you will always get `undefined`.

-The function `getData()` runs as evidenced by the logging of 'data from API received'.
-However, even though in the function we returned the `browsers` array when it runs, it never returns the array.
+The `getData()` function still runs as proven by the logging of 'data from API received'.
+Although in the function we returned the `browsers` array when it runs, it never returns the array.

 Compare the code with the one without `setTimeout`.